ultimate-qa/java-sdet/README.md

 :briefcase: Learn how to crush interviews and land a $100K+ career

-:female-technologist: Quickly find your next dream role with our network of corporate partners
+👩‍💻 Quickly find your next dream role with our network of corporate partners

 :earth_americas: Learn from the world's best